-Our Intelligent System Design strategy is to provide our customers with the ability to address the broad range of issues that arise as they develop electronic products.
-Our solutions are comprised of products that are categorized according to the role they play in the electronic product design process.
-We combine our products and technologies into categories related to major design activities, including Custom IC and Simulation, Digital IC Design and Signoff, Functional Verification, IP, and System Interconnect and Analysis.
+Our Intelligent System Design strategy enables our customers to address a broad range of challenges that arise as they develop electronic products.
+Our solutions are categorized according to the role they play in the electronic product design process.
+We group our products into categories related to major design activities, including Custom IC Design and Simulation, Digital IC Design and Signoff, Functional Verification, IP, and System Design and Analysis.